 The endocrine system is responsible for the control of reproduction, adaptation and a number of other biological processes.
-In rabbits, as in other mammals, gonadal hormones could be both regulators and markers of the state of the reproductive system (Spies et al. 1997, Hillier 2001).
-Adrenal corticosteroids play an important role in adaptation and stress (DeKloet 2004).
-In rabbits, a large corticosterone surge is associated with stress and inhibition of reproduction (Viau 2002, Brecchia et al. 2006) and growth (Aghajafari et al. 2002).
+In rabbits, as in other mammals, gonadal hormones could be both regulators and markers of the state of the reproductive system (Spies et al., 1997, Hillier, 2001).
+Adrenal corticosteroids play an important role in adaptation and stress.
+In rabbits, a large corticosterone surge is associated with stress and inhibition of reproduction (Viau, 2002; Brecchia et al, 2005) and growth (Aghajafari et al., 2002).
 Growth factors, especially insulin-like growth factor I (IGF-I), have not yet been described in rabbit blood.
-Nevertheless, in mammals (including rabbits) IGF-I is a known stimulator of growth and meat production (Oksbjerg et al. 2004), gonadal development, ovarian folliculogenesis, oocyte maturation (Fair 2003, Mazerbourg et al. 2003), and ovarian cell proliferation and steroidogenesis (Makarevich et al. 2000).
-The association of mWAPhFVIII with changes in the secretion of hormones and growth factors regulating reproduction and growth has not yet been studied.
+Nevertheless, in mammals including rabbits IGF-I is a known stimulator of growth and meat production (Oksbjerg et al, 2004), gonadal development, ovarian folliculogenesis, oocyte maturation (Fair, 2003; Mazerbourg et al., 2003), and ovarian cell proliferation and steroidogenesis (Makarevich et al, 2000).
+The association of mWAP-hFVIII with changes in the secretion of hormones and growth factors regulating reproduction and growth has not yet been studied.

-The aim of the present work was to compare the secretion of hormones and IGF-I in transgenic (mWAP-hFVII) and non-transgenic rabbits in relation to their fertility and growth in vivo.
+The aim of the present work was to compare the secretion of hormones and a growth factor in transgenic (mWAP-hFVII) and non-transgenic rabbits in relation to their fertility and growth in vivo.